AkshitBanotra/Journal-Cli/README.md

-# journal-cli
+# Journal-Cli

-**journal-cli** is a simple Bash script for journaling directly from your terminal.
+**Journal-Cli** is a simple Bash script for journaling directly from your terminal.
 Create, view, edit, and delete daily entries quickly — all stored locally in `~/.config/journal-cli/entries/`.
 Built for personal use, but useful for anyone who prefers **fast, local, terminal-first journaling**.

 ## Features